minajevs/blog/_posts/2016-9-3-IIS-from-lan.md

 ---
 layout: post
-title: Accessing IIS Express from LAN.
+title: Accessing IIS Express from LAN
 ---

 Working on it now